 Phone calls and emails to the Media Relations Officer, Communications Bureau, Inmate & Court Information line, Chief Deputy, and Sergeant Tess Deterding yielded no response.
 At the Probation Office, calls to the supervising officer and various other administrative positions were not answered.
 After a week of calls, the health supervisor at the Youth Detention Center was the first to answer the phone.
 He curtly told me that he was not allowed to share any information, not even his name.

-After a couple of weeks of failed attempts to obtain information about the number of incarcerated people who tested positive under the county’s supervision, we came across a series of articles which confirmed our suspicions that Sacramento’s reluctance to publicize information wasn’t new.
+After a couple of weeks of failed attempts to obtain information about the number of incarcerated people who tested positive under the county’s supervision, we came across a series of articles which confirmed our suspicions that Sacramento’s reluctance to publicize information was not new.
 The articles, published by the Sacramento Bee, detailed the county’s longstanding history of obstructive transparency and even raised concerns about the county falsifying data.

-In late June, after exhausting every email address and phone number in the Office’s directories, the Vanguard filed two Public Records Requests, one to the Sheriff’s Office and one to the Probation Office.
+In late June, after exhausting every email address and phone number in the Office’s directories, we filed two Public Records Requests, one to the Sheriff’s Office and one to the Probation Office.
 In the requests, we asked for all available data on confirmed cases, active cases in custody, active cases released from custody, resolved cases, deaths, and cumulative tests—the same data the California Department of Corrections and Rehabilitation (CDCR) was releasing voluntarily about the 35 prisons under their jurisdiction.

 These requests exist as a manifestation of the California Public Records Act which was codified into the California Government code under Gov. Ronald Reagan in 1968.
 The Act “finds and declares that access to information concerning the conduct of the people’s business is a fundamental and necessary right of every person in this state.”
 Although the law was written to open the government’s doors to the public, Sacramento’s de facto law uses bureaucratic loopholes to do exactly the opposite.